-Sergeant James William Brotherston (1149550) served in the Royal Air Force Volunteer Reserve during World War Two.
-Born on 5th February 1915, he was the son of James Alexander Brotherston and Minnie Brotherston (née Coutts) of 47 Glentane Street, Belfast, Co.
-Antrim.
+Sergeant James William Brotherston (1149550) served in the Royal Air Force Volunteer Reserve during the Second World War.
+Born on 5th February 1915, he was the son of James Alexander Brotherston and Minnie Brotherston (née Coutts) of 47 Glentane Street, Belfast.

-James senior was a draughtsman in the Workman Clark Shipyard and the family would later move to 6 Ravenhill Park Gardens, Belfast, Co.
-Antrim.
+James senior was a draughtsman in the Workman Clark Shipyard and the family would later move to 6 Ravenhill Park Gardens, Belfast.
 The couple also had two other sons, Alexander Coutts Brotherston and Brian Brotherston, who served in the Merchant Navy, and the Royal Air Force respectively.

 While many sporting activities took a break during wartime, this allowed families such as the Brotherstons to contribute to the war effort.
 Minnie was one of many women who contributed to raising funds for war planes in 1940.
 The following year, James’ ice hockey team held a charity concert to assist with raising funds for the war effort.

 Brotherston in the RAF